Everything You Need To Know About Mahajanapadas

 However, the Anguttara Nikaya fails to mention several important Janapadas still.
 For example, Kalinga grew into a powerful kingdom after the Magadha’s reign.
 Vanga later developed into Banga(Bengal).
 The Andhras later evolved into a powerful Satvahana dynasty.

-Nevertheless, 4 of the 16 Mahajanapadas grew into even stronger kingdoms.
+Nevertheless, four of the sixteen Mahajanapadas grew into even stronger kingdoms.

-Out of the 16, 4 mahajanapadas, namely Magadh, Kosala, Avanti and Vatsa, fought amongst themselves for supremacy.
+Out of the 16 mahajanapadas, four mahajanapadas, namely Magadh, Kosala, Avanti and Vatsa, fought amongst themselves for supremacy.
 Ultimately, Magadha emerged victorious and became the most powerful kingdom in northern India.

 • It was situated in the modern-day Malwa Plateau and had Ujjaini as its northern capital and Mahishmati as its southern capital.